Head Women's Basketball Coach

 Experience: Seventh Season at Pratt

-In her previous three seasons Thompson has produced one Academic All-American, two all conference players, and three players have been named to the All-Academic team.
-The 2010-2011 team posted a team GPA of 3.22 which ranked seventh on the Region 6 academic list.
+Stephanie Thompson enters her eighth season at the helm of the Beavers.
+The 2014-2015 season the Beavers recorded their most wins and advanced to second round of the Region 6 tournament.
+Thompson has produced one first team All-American, three All-Region 6 players, and nine All Conference players in her time at Pratt.
+Expectations are high for the 2015-2016 team as 12 players return from last season’s successes.
 A native of Pratt, Thompson began her coaching career at Skyline High School in 2005.
 She guided the Lady Thunderbirds to three winning season with an overall record of 48-18.
 The Lady Thunderbirds won a share of the HOPL title in 2006, and Thompson was named Hutchinson News 1A coach of the year.

 A graduate of Pratt High School in 2000, Thompson was a member of the fourth place state team her junior season.
 Coach Thompson was a three year All-MSAA and All-State player and was selected as 4A state player of the year her senior year.
 Thompson currently holds numerous Pratt High basketball records.